esturdivant-usgs/BI-geomorph-extraction/README.md

 ArcGIS Pro, which includes an installation of Anaconda and Python 3.
 The default installation creates a conda environment, `arcgispro-py3` where you have access to the python 3 version of arcpy as well as the other ArcGIS Pro default Python programs.
 This installation of Anaconda is separate from any existing installations you may have.

 ## Get started
 We recommend that you install this package in the ArcGIS Pro conda environment through pip.
-First, activate the arcgispro-py3 conda environment: `\ArcGIS\Pro\bin\Python\Scripts\proenv # Activate the arcgispro-py3 conda environment`
+First, activate the arcgispro-py3 conda environment: `\ArcGIS\Pro\bin\Python\Scripts\proenv`.
 Then, install this package: `pip install git+https://github.com/esturdivant-usgs/BI-geomorph-extraction.git`

 The Jupyter notebook files must be run within the ArcGIS Pro conda environment.
 To do so, type the following in your command prompt (assuming it has the default set-up and substituting path\to\dir with the location of the repository):